About Snowball Cake Dip

 - If you’re a fan of the packaged Sno Ball cakes, you can add a few drops of pink food coloring to the cake dip so it looks more like the Hostess treats.

 - If you or your guests aren’t crazy about coconut, you can replace the shredded coconut in this dip with chocolate dips or other bits of candy that you like.
-(This tip was courtesy of The Husband!)
+(This tip was courtesy of an old friend of mine!)

 More fun dessert dips